litemerafrukt/postcomment/README.md

 Uses view-files recursively to achieve nested comments.
 There are default view files.
 If you want to define your own views then look at the included view files for examples.
 The `Comments` class takes a top level view file as optional parameter.

 `CommentsHandler` class needs a simple database class with a `query`-method.
-Look at the supplied `Database` class for the interface if you want to build your own.
+Look at the supplied `Database` class for the interface if you want to build your own (which you should).
 The database needs to be setup with a comments table, se `src/extras` folder for schema.
 Table name can optionally be supplied to `CommentsHandler` constructor, defaults to `r1_comments`.

 This module is built to fit in an [Anax](https://github.com/canax) project but should fit in to any project with a little work.
 At the same time, this is not a fit all package, this is written for a specific project.